Spring 2022 Dr. Alexandra Hidalgo, Associate Professor Department of Writing, Rhetoric, and American Cultures email@example.com alexandrahidalgo.com

 Final Draft (45 points) Due: You will sign up to screen your draft.

 Distribution Plan (5 points) Due: 4/29 by 11:59pm.

 I will use the following scale to determine your grades: 94-100 = 4.0 87-93 = 3.5 80-86 = 3.0 75-79 = 2.5 70-74 = 2.0 65-69 = 1.5 60-64 = 1.0 < 59 = 0

 Zoom Meeting Etiquette

-Although I know that many of you probably enjoy Zoom’s chat function, I struggle to both teach a class and pay attention to the chat, especially when the chat becomes very active.
+Although I know that many of you probably enjoy Zoom’s chat function, I struggle to teach a class and pay attention to the chat, especially when the chat becomes very active.
 By all means use it, but know that I won’t be checking it all the time and other students may not be checking it either, as they try to also pay attention to the ongoing conversation.
-Let’s also do our best to keep the chat focused on the discussions we’re having, so as to not overwhelm those who are paying attention to both the chat and the video with too much information.
+Let’s also do our best to keep the chat focused on the discussions we’re having, so as to not overwhelm those who are paying attention to the chat and the video conversation with too much information.